Corporate Governance Statement

-The Board includes four non-executive directors.
+The Board includes three non-executive directors.
 If necessary, the non-executive directors may take independent advice.
 The Board has delegated specific responsibilities to the committees referred to below.

 The Audit Committee comprises Esa Ikaheimonen (Non-Executive Chair of the Committee) and Fiona MacAulay.
 The Audit Committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 In addition, it receives and reviews reports from the Company’s management and auditors.
 The Audit Committee meets at least twice a year and has unrestricted access to the Company’s auditors.

 The Remuneration Committee comprises Fiona MacAulay (Non Executive Chair of the Committee) and Esa Ikaheimonen.
 The Remuneration Committee determines the remuneration of the executive directors and grants share options and any other equity incentives pursuant to any share option scheme or LTIP in operation from time to time.
 The Remuneration Committee meets at least twice a year.

 HSE and Technical Committee